Magnetic Field Amplification via Protostellar Disc Dynamos

-We term this the weak dynamo regime because the physics is largely determined by what is happening in the inner disc.
-In particular, we performed simulations where we varied the cutoff radius $5 \leq R_{\rm{dyn}} \leq 8$ but kept the dynamo coefficient A in (\ref{eq:dynamocoefficient}) constant at $R_{\rm{dyn}}$ by varying $\alpha_d$.
+The field dynamics is largely determined by the physics in the inner disc.
+In particular, we performed simulations where we varied the cutoff radius $5 \leq R_{\rm{dyn}} \leq 8$ but kept the dynamo coefficient $\alpha$ in (\ref{eq:dynamocoefficient}) constant at $R_{\rm{dyn}}$ by varying $\alpha_d$.
 The late time moments changed by roughly 10\% and growth rates and times were similarly affected.
 Poloidal field plots retained the same qualitative character, where a large loop formed near the cutoff radius but field lines in the outer disc tilted more towards the equatorial plane of the disc.

+Though the disc dynamo generates a predominantly dipole component of the magnetic field, it is unclear whether a disc dynamo can generate a closed magnetosphere which has been shown to generate strong outflows in the propelor regime.
+Rather this may require a dynamo mechanism operating on the star itself.

-\subsubsection{Growth Rate}
+\subsection{Growth Rate}